-The training program consists of 36 additional months of class work and clinical experience under qualified Radiologic supervision in addition to the first didactic year at Marshall University or other accredited institution.
-Designed to enhance the experience of each student, the program provides that each student follows a radiographer's schedule, including evening rotations.
+The sonogaphy program was established in August 2013.
+Both training programs consists of 36 additional months of class work and clinical experience under qualified Radiologic/Sonographic supervision in addition to the first didactic year at Marshall University or other accredited institution.
+Designed to enhance the experience of each student, the radiology program provides that each student follows a radiographer’s schedule, including evening rotations.
 Rotations are variable at six different clinical sites.
 The hours vary from 5:30am-1:30pm, 7:30a-3:30p, 8a-4p, 11a-7p, or 1p-9p, depending on the scheduled site.
+Sonography rotations require the student to participate in clinical rotations with credentialed sonographers in the specialty areas in which the didactic component corresponds.
+The rotation hours vary from 7:30a-3:30pm, 8:00a-4:00p, or 1p-9p depending upon clinical affiliate availability.

 The SMMC/MU program provides each student with a total of 124 credit hours and approximately 1400 hours of clinical experience at St. Mary’s Medical Center and other sites.
 Students gain hands-on clinical experience under the supervision of clinical instructors and staff radiographers.
 Before assuming responsibility for performing examinations on their own, students must demonstrate competency through performance evaluation and examination.